 As per the Alberta Traffic department, there were some interesting observations.
 They observed a pattern for motor vehicle accidents in 2012.
-This survey looked at the causes, factors and driving conditions that lead to motor collisions.
+This survey looked at the causes, factors, and driving conditions that lead to motor collisions.

-- Driving Violations: Taking improper left turns, too closely following another vehicle and off road running were major reasons.
+- Driving Violations: Taking improper left turns, too closely following another vehicle, and off-road running were major reasons.
 These were some of the most common driver actions that were identified are causes of motor collisions.

 - Types of vehicle: Minivans, passenger cars, pickups, trucks, and vans were part of most casualty collisions.
 Bicycles and motorcycles followed closely and even tractors and trailer combinations contributed to fatal crashes.

 - Vehicle factor: Out of all the incidents that they surveyed it was apparent that motor collisions had at least one vehicle factor.
-In most cases, the commonly found vehicle defect was brake defect that leads to the collisions.
+In most cases, the commonly found vehicle defect was a brake defect that leads to collisions.

 - The point of collision impact: The most common point of impact in casualty collisions was in the front part of the vehicle.
-The central part of vehicle impact point was the next in line.
+The central part of the vehicle impact point was the next in line.

 - Location of collisions: Rural areas had more collisions involving injuries and property damage.
 These collisions were fatal when compared to collisions in urban areas.

-- Surface road conditions: Road conditions such as slush, ice or snow also were major causes of fatal.
+- Surface road conditions: Road conditions such as slush, ice, or snow also were major causes of fatal.
 These also contributed to motor collisions that were not fatal in equal proportion.